kuwv/python-argufy/docs/index.md

 # Welcome to Argufy

-Argufy is a command line interface (CLI) written in Python.
+Inspection-based command line interface (CLI) written in Python.

 ## Overview

+Argufy is built around Argparse to create CLI's.
+First, inspection is used to determine each command and arguments to be created.
+Next, docstrings are parsed to fill in any additional settings.

 ## Motivation

-Argufy was created because there wasn't a parser that built on what I believed are some real strenths of Python.
+This parser was created because there wasn't a parser that built on what I believed are some real strenths of Python.
 Inspection is a really powerfull tool and I wanted a CLI that would be updated with minimal effort.
 Argufy does this by building CLI's from the functions directly.
 It then parses docstrings to fill in any additional content to create a parser.

 In short, the more code-complete your application is the more complete the CLI.

 ## Features

-- [x] Dispatch commands arguments to requests functions.
 - [x] Generate commands from functions within modules
+    - [x] Dispatch commands arguments to functions
-    - [x] Docstrings
+    - [x] Create arguments from function
-        - [x] Arguments
+    - [x] Type Hints
         - [x] Defaults
-        - [x] Help
+        - [x] Help (N/A)
         - [x] Types
-    - [x] Type Hints
-        - [x] Arguments
+    - [x] Docstrings
         - [x] Defaults
         - [x] Help
         - [x] Types

 - [x] Generate subcommands / arguments from modules
+    - [ ] Create subcommand arguments from module arguments
     - [ ] Set module arguments
+    - [ ] Type Hints
+        - [x] Defaults
+        - [ ] Help (N/A)
+        - [ ] Types
     - [ ] Docstrings
-        - [x] Arguments
         - [ ] Defaults
         - [x] Help
         - [ ] Types
-    - [ ] Type Hints
-        - [ ] Arguments
-        - [x] Defaults
-        - [ ] Help (N/A)
-        - [ ] Types

 - [ ] Generate subcommands / arguments from objects
+    - [ ] Dispatch commands arguments to functions
+    - [ ] Create subcommand arguments from instance arguments
     - [ ] Set instance arguments
-    - [ ] Docstrings
-        - [ ] Arguments
+    - [ ] Type Hints
         - [ ] Defaults
         - [ ] Help
         - [ ] Types
-    - [ ] Type Hints
-        - [ ] Arguments
+    - [ ] Docstrings
         - [ ] Defaults
-        - [ ] Help (N/A)
+        - [ ] Help
         - [ ] Types

 ## Alternatives